CodeLenz/LFrame/README.md

   - We check for convergence
   - If the process is completed, a `.pos` file for visualization, compatible with the open-source software Gmsh, is generated.

-## How to use :computer:
+## How to use
 ### Requirements:
-- Julia Language
+- Julia Language -- make sure it's up to date
-- The module `Viga3D`
-- Other dependencies can be found in 'colocar aq'
+- Gmsh -- required for visualizing the results

 ### Installation:
-1. First, clone the repository:
+1. First, clone the repository, on Julia:
     ```bash
    git clone [https://github.com/CodeLenz/LFrame]
 2. Navigate to the repository directory: